acrobotic/Ai_Breakout_WS2812/README.md

-Design files and example firmware for a breakout board for the popular RGB Led WS2812.
+Design files and example firmware for a breakout board for the popular RGB LED WS2812.